Tokyu 5000 series: Formation

 Toyoko Line eight-car sets are formed as follows.

 The M1 cars (3 and 7) are each fitted with two single-arm pantographs.

 Interior

 Sustina prototype car

 J-TREC is testing a prototype car based on the sustina design, as part of a Toyoko Line 5050 series set.
 The car, numbered 5576, is part of set 5176.

+Refurbishment

+On 8 May 2025, Tokyu Corporation announced its plans to refurbish twenty-three 5050 series sets.
+Refurbished sets will carry a new livery and a redesigned interior based on that of the 2020 series, with new walls, seats, and flooring as well as additional wheelchair spaces.
+The first refurbished 5050 series set is scheduled to return to service in the final quarter of 2025.